Class Logistics and Eligibility

 What is a software developer?

-Mobile developers design, create, and launch apps for mobile phones.
+A software developer uses programming languages to create software experiences for web and mobile.
+Web developers design and create apps for the web—an example of a web app is Spotify's web player.
+Mobile developers design and create apps for mobile phones.
 Mobile apps are written specifically to take advantage of the unique features a particular mobile device offers.
-Most mobile developers are either Android Developers (they specialize in Android phones) or iOS developers (they specialize in iPhones) The average salary for a mobile developer in New York City is $85,619/yr.
+Most mobile developers are either Android Developers (they specialize in Android phones) or iOS developers (they specialize in iPhones) The average salary for a software developer in New York City is $85,619/yr.

 What is Android?
 What is Java?

 Android apps are apps that work on phones that run the Android Operating System.
 Popular Android phones include the Samsung Galaxy, the Motorola Moto, the HTC One, the LG G series, and the OnePlus.
 Apps for these phones are written in the Java programming language.
 Java is a widely accepted language that is used for other software applications outside of mobile development as well.

 What is iOS?
 What is Objective-C

 iPhone (iOS) apps are written in the Objective-C programming language.
 Objective-C is closely related to the programming language C, which is widely accepted for engineering applications outside of mobile development.

 Class Logistics & Eligibility

 Classes are held in Long Island City (LIC), Queens.